intermediate

 Getting Started

-- Use needed-by-date for irregular expenses: Annual bills, repairs, holidays, gifts
+• Use savings targets for irregular expenses: Annual bills, repairs, holidays, gifts

 Maintaining Targets